Got 5 minutes to spare? Want to see how hilarious I am? Check out my first ever stand-up comedy set here!

 As it got to me being next, I was pacing up & down backstage, absolutely shitting myself.
 Well, I would have been, but I’d actually taken some Imodium as a precautionary measure earlier that day even though I didn’t need to, after thinking to myself, “what’s the worst that could happen?”.
 I was taking no chances.

 Finally, I heard the applause as the compere announced “now please welcome our next comedian, Poppy!”.
 I walked on, I picked up the microphone, and I started.
 I couldn’t believe it.
 I was remembering every word!
 And there it was, the first laugh.
 People are laughing, oh my god!
 Don’t let it throw you off!
 The 5 minutes came & went, and I survived!
 As soon as I’d finished and got backstage, I felt a rush.
 I wanted to do it again!

-If you’d like to see my set, have a watch, and let me know what you think!
+So have a watch, and let me know what you think!